The 7 Most Jaw-Dropping Helicopter Demos at 2025 Shows – Including One That Flies Inverted

-While jets get the headlines, helicopter demonstrations offer maneuverability that fixed-wing aircraft can only dream of.
-Hovering, backward flight, and yes – inverted helicopters.
+While jets grab the headlines, helicopter demonstrations offer maneuverability that fixed-wing aircraft can only dream about.
+Hovering.
+Backward flight.
+And yes, inverted helicopters.
 Here are 2025’s most jaw-dropping rotor-wing performances.

-1. Red Bull Bo 105 – The Inverted Legend
+1. Red Bull Bo 105 — The One That Flies Upside Down

 Aircraft: MBB Bo 105 CBS